-- There are a number of specific interventions for students, including form time literacy and numeracy interventions.
-Catch Up Literacy and Catch Up Numeracy interventions are run by Learning Support. - b.
-Students are also supported via the use of ICT, with programmes such as Number Shark used in lessons, and some students using laptops for extended writing. - c.
-Students with specific learning difficulties are provided with necessary equipment to support them in lessons, such as reading rulers or handwriting pens.

-- d.
-Some students benefit from having TA support in their lessons.
-During periods of school closure, this support has continued remotely for selected students with a high level of need - e.
-Students in years 7-9 who have been identified as needing support with literacy skills have been enrolled on MyLexia to enable independent work to be carried out in order to develop these key skills - f.
-For students in years 7-8 identified as underperforming in English and maths, a Catch Up teacher has been employed by the school to deliver small group literacy and numeracy intervention.
-This support has continued remotely during periods of school closure
+- a.
+There are a number of specific interventions for students, including literacy and numeracy interventions outside of regular classes.
+Intervention programmes used include Catch Up Literacy and Catch Up Numeracy, Talisman, Magic Belt and Lifeboats. - b.
+Students are also supported via the use of ICT, with some students using laptops for extended writing. - c.
+Students with specific learning difficulties are provided with necessary equipment to support them in lessons, such as reading rulers or handwriting pens. - d.
+Some students benefit from having TA support in their lessons. - e.
+Students in years 7-9 who have been identified as needing support with literacy skills have been enrolled on MyLexia to enable independent work to be carried out in order to develop these key skills